 Equal Access: Universal Design of Student Services

-Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 prohibit discrimination against individuals with disabilities.
+Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and its 2008 Amendments prohibit discrimination against individuals with disabilities.
 According to these laws, no otherwise qualified person with a disability shall, solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity of a public entity.
 This means that student services as well as academic programs must be accessible to qualified students with disabilities.

-To make your student services operation accessible and useful to everyone, employ principles of universal design (UD).
+You can make your student service accessible to, usable for, and inclusive of everyone by employing principles of universal design (UD).
 A definition that can be used for the application of UD to services, modified from the basic definition of UD, is the design of products and environments that deliver services that support teaching and learning to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
 People who benefit from UD include those with a broad range of abilities, disabilities, ages, reading levels, learning styles, native languages, cultures, and other characteristics.
 Keep in mind that students and other visitors may have learning disabilities or visual, speech, hearing, and mobility impairments.
-Preparing your program to be accessible to them will make it more usable by everyone and minimize the need for special accommodations for those who use your services and for future employees as well.
-Make sure everyone feels welcome, and can:
+Applying UD minimizes the need for special accommodations for those who use your services and for future employees as well.
+Make sure everyone feels welcome, and can

 Train staff to support people with disabilities, respond to specific requests for accommodations in a timely manner, and know whom they can contact if they have disability-related questions.

-Universal design of all student services is a long-term goal.
+The UD of all student services is a long-term goal.
 Deliberate, small steps can make that goal attainable for your service department.
 Below you will find a series of steps to lead you through the re-design of an existing service or the creation of a new one.
-As you travel through the phases of implementing universal design, remember to plan ahead and keep the diverse needs of your campus' population at the forefront.
+As you travel through the phases of implementing UD, remember to plan ahead and keep the diverse needs of students at the forefront.

-- Define the universe.
-Describe the overall population and then consider the diverse characteristics of those who might potentially use the service (e.g., students and other visitors with diverse characteristics with respect to gender; age; size; ethnicity and race; native language; learning style; and abilities to see, hear, manipulate objects, read, speak—and the challenges they might encounter in using the service.
+- Consider the diverse characteristics of potential users.
+Describe the population and then consider the diverse characteristics of those who might potentially use the service—e.g., with respect to gender; age; ethnicity; race; native language; learning preferences; size; abilities to see, hear, walk, manipulate objects, read, speak—and the challenges they might encounter in using the service.

 Planning, Policies, and Evaluation